Results tagged ‘ 2013 ’

 2.)
 Who was your favorite baseball player growing up?
 Why?

 3.)
-You were drafted by the White Sox in the 2nd round of the 2012 draft.
+You were drafted by the Mariners in the 3rd round of the 2012 draft.
 What was that process like for you?
 Where were you when you first found out?
 Initial thoughts?

 8.)
 What do you feel went well in 2013?
 What are your goals for 2014?